-18. The animal feed used affects the nutritional content of meat and poultry.
+16. The animal feed used affects the nutritional content of meat, poultry and eggs.
 If a company participates in the Healthier Choice Label Programme, how can they protect themselves from such fluctuation?
-How is the Board going to monitor and ensure that the nutritional values of meat and poultry remain the same?
+How is the Board going to monitor and ensure that the nutritional values of meat/poultry/eggs remain the same?

-Should the farm change the feed used, the nutrient content of the fresh meat needs to be re-analysed.
-To ensure the compliance of nutritional standards by the food companies, a yearly submission of laboratory report is required to sustain the continued use of the Healthier Choice Symbol.
-Nevertheless, there is an allowance of not more than 20% variation in the nutrients reported.
+Should the farm change the feed used, the nutrient content of the fresh meat/ poultry/ eggs needs to be reanalysed.
+To ensure the compliance of nutritional standards by the food companies, submission of laboratory report during the LA renewal is required to sustain the continued use of the Healthier Choice Symbol.